-“Chilean business links are well established with the international community and the country continues to become more and more welcoming to foreign investment”, Ivette Avaria, CLBS Country Manager
+“Chilean business links are well established with the international community and the country continues to become more and more welcoming to foreign investment”, Ivette Avaria, CLBS Country Manager“

-Nevertheless, the business landscape in Chile is unique, as such there are a number of points that should be considered prior to commencing with incorporation, which are outlined briefly below:
+Nevertheless, the business landscape in Chile is unique, as such there are a number of points that should be considered prior to commencing with incorporation, which are outlined briefly below.

 This last kind of entity was created as a simplified form of SC, it is regulated in the Commerce Code, and it gives to its shareholders broad faculties to set their by-laws (management system, dividend distribution, etc.), however, all matters not otherwise regulated in the provisions applicable to the SpA, or in their by-laws, will be subject to the regulations applicable to the SC.

 The LLC and SC must have at least two partners or shareholders (both of them may be foreigners), and the SpA can have just one shareholder who may also be a foreigner.

-- Share Capital– There is no minimum capital requirement for the incorporation of either of these types of entities.
+There is no minimum capital requirement for the incorporation of either of these types of entities.
 Moreover, in the SpA and SC, the capital is divided into shares and the owners of the shares are the “shareholders”.
 In the LLC, the capital is divided into equity rights and the owners of the equity rights are “partners”.
 This difference is due to the fact that the SpA and SC are capital based entities, while the LLC is based in the personal confidence between the partners.
 Thus, in case of the LLC, the identity of the partners is material and, as a result, the formalities for the transfer of equity rights will differ from the ones required in the SpA or the SC.

-- Legal Representative– All companies established within Chile must have an appointed Legal Representative who must either be a Chilean national or a Foreign national with a right to live in Chile (i.e. A working or resident visas).
+All companies established within Chile must have an appointed legal representative who must either be a Chilean national or a foreign national with a right to live in Chile (i.e. an individual with working or resident visa).
 This person is ultimately responsible (legally and financially) for the correct and legal operation of the company.
-Often companies prefer to outsource this function to an external and trustworthy legal company (like the Biz Latin Hub) in the absence of appointing a trusted and long-time employee of the company (or the owner if that is possible).
+Often companies prefer to outsource this function to an external and trustworthy legal company (such as Biz Latin Hub) in the absence of appointing a trusted and long-time employee of the company (or the owner if that is possible).